-The temperature of the UJA1164 is monitored continuously, except in Off mode.
-The SBC switches to Overtemp mode if the temperature exceeds the overtemperature protection activation threshold, $T{th(act)otp}$ .
-In addition, pin RSTN is driven LOW and V1 and the CAN transceiver are switched off.
-When the temperature drops below the overtemperature protection release threshold, $T{th(rel)otp}$ , the SBC switches to Standby mode via Reset mode.
+The temperature of the UJA1167 is monitored continuously, except in Sleep and Off modes.
+The SBC switches to Overtemp mode if the temperature exceeds the overtemperature protection activation threshold, $T{th(act)otp}$.
+In addition, pin RSTN is driven LOW and V1, VEXT and the CAN transceiver are switched off.
+When the temperature drops below the overtemperature protection release threshold, $T{th(rel)otp}$, the SBC switches to Standby mode via Reset mode.

-In addition, the UJA1164 provides an overtemperature warning.
-When the IC temperature rises about the overtemperature warning threshold ( $T{th(warn)otp}$ ), status bit OTWS is set and an overtemperature warning event is captured (OTW = 1).
+In addition, the UJA1167 provides an overtemperature warning.
+When the IC temperature rises about the overtemperature warning threshold ($T{th(warn)otp}$), status bit OTWS is set and an overtemperature warning event is captured (OTW = 1).